Two Dead, 56 Injured In Romania Gas Station Blasts - UrduPoint

 Austria, Germany and Norway offered help, Lenarcic said.

-It was not immediately clear what caused the blasts in Crevedia commune, and prosecutors have opened an inquiry.
+After being closed, the owners declared the gas station yard as a parking lot for the company's tankers, but its employees "continued to make several operations of gas transfer from one tank to another or to other devices," he added.

-"We know that the station was no longer working, so it clearly didn't have a permit to function," Arafat said.
+Four Nepalese were working there, even though on paper they were hired at another one of the company's outlets.

-The fire also forced the evacuation of people within a 700-metre (770 yards) radius.
+The fire forced the evacuation of people within a 700-metre (770 yards) radius.

 "I'm profoundly saddened that the explosions in Crevedia resulted in victims," President Klaus Iohannis wrote on Facebook, calling it a "tragedy".